Henvezz95/BarBeR/README.md

 Once Unzipped, you will find 2 folders inside: "Annotations" and "dataset".
 If you place these two folders directly inside the BarBeR folder there is no need to change the paths of the configuration files.

 # Folders
-* algorithms: Contains a Python class for every localization algorithm available.
+* **algorithms**: Contains a Python class for every localization algorithm available.
 In particular, the available classes are:
   - detectron2_detector.py: loads a Detectron2 model in .pt or .pth format and uses it for localization.
   - gallo_detector.py: runs the 1D barcode localization method proposed by Orazio Gallo and Roberto Manduchi in the 2011 paper ["Reading 1D Barcodes with Mobile Phones Using Deformable Templates"](https://pubmed.ncbi.nlm.nih.gov/21173448/).
   - pytorch_detector.py: loads a Pytorch detection model in .pt or .pth format and uses it for localization.